latifkabir/BrightSTAR/README.md

 BrightSTAR
 ============

-Analysis framework (with brightness) for the STAR data at RHIC.
+Analysis framework for the STAR data at RHIC.
 The main features include:

 - Many new modules (Maker classes) for different types of analyses
 - New scheduler workflow based on `HTCondor` which is itself integrated in `root`